 Another walk around Staunton: the Thornrose Cemetery

-We're proceeding farther along our street, on W. Frederick Street, 22 April
+We're proceeding farther along our street, on W. Frederick Street, in the "Newtown" Historic District, 22 April

 Pink and white dogwoods (we've been told) -- for the past two or three weeks they've been ubiquitous in the region, but the season for them seems to be coming to an end.
 The colors' are fading a bit, too.